Rappsilber-Laboratory/xidocs/md/views/3dngl.md

 ### Representation ###

 The majority of the panel is devoted to a 3D representation of the loaded PDB file.
 Proteins are shown as configurable structures with cross-links superimposed on top as elongated coloured bars.
 Residues at either end of the cross-links are shown as small grey spheres.
+Cross-links where only one end is contained within the PDB are shown as residues.

-Within this panel is a short piece of textual information giving the PDB filename and the coverage it has of the proteins in the search.
+Within this panel are two short pieces of textual information giving the PDB filename and the coverage it has of the proteins and cross-links in the search.
 This coverage can range from complete (100%) for single proteins with a fully covering PDB to tiny fractions (1-2%) for large protein complexes.
+The number of cross-links can similarly vary from all of the currently filtered cross-links to only a handful where a PDB covers only a small fraction of the search proteins.
+As a rule of thumb a PDB file that covers only 50% of the protein sequences in a search can expect to display 25% (0.5 squared) of the full link set (both residues are covered) and 50% of the remaining links with one residue covered.
+For 10% coverage this drops to 1% (0.1 squared) for full links and 18% for half links.

 ### Direct Interaction ###